Universal Amphitheatre: Name change

-The theatre was known as the Universal Amphitheatre from its inception until early 2005, when naming rights were acquired by the Gibson Guitar Corporation as part of a partnership between Gibson, Universal and House of Blues.
+The theatre was known as the Universal Amphitheatre from its inception until early 2005, when naming rights were acquired by the Gibson Guitar Corporation as part of a partnership among Gibson, Universal and House of Blues.

 Closure

 On December 6, 2011, it was announced that Universal Amphitheatre would close and would be demolished to make way for The Wizarding World of Harry Potter theme park area at Universal Studios Hollywood.

 Although the venue had events scheduled until October 2013, it officially closed in September of that year.

+The last "rock 'n roll" concert performed at the Gibson Amphitheatre was Glenn Danzig on August 30, 2013.
+Concert shirts sold that evening proclaim "Farewell Universal!" printed on the back as well as a list of his prior performance dates at the beloved venue.

 The final performance held at the Gibson Amphitheatre was Pepe Aguilar on September 6, 2013.

 At the time of its closure, it was the third largest mid-sized venue in California, behind the Nokia Theatre and the Shrine Auditorium - two other Los Angeles venues.
 The amphitheatre was demolished on September 25, 2013.